“Okay, but how do you get protein???”

 You’ll find lentils in five different colors: brown, green, black, red, and yellow.
 Brown, green, and black are firm when cooked and are great in stews, salads, burgers, “meat” balls, and in any dish where you want the lentil to hold its shape.
 Red and yellow lentils are much softer when cooked and are ideal in soups, stews, and curries, adding some thickening power in addition to fiber and protein.

-Add lentils to a lunch bowl or give this Vegan Shepherd’s Pie a try for a new twist on lentil goodness.
+Add lentils to soups, salads, bowls, or give this Vegan Shepherd’s Pie a try.

 QUINOA, NUTS, & SEEDS